-At CFS we believe it is never too early to start thinking about your career, and as a result of this, we work across all Key Stages in promoting positive experiences, using engaging materials and considered conversations, to bring to life the array of career opportunities that there is out there.
+At CFS we believe it is never too early to start thinking about your next steps and future career direction, and because of this, we work across all Key Stages in promoting positive experiences, using engaging materials and considered conversations, to bring to life the array of opportunities that there is out there now.

 In addition to the in-school guidance from teachers and tutors, the school has signed up to the Unifrog online careers package.
 Pupils are given a log in, can search thousands of careers and the qualifications needed for each one.
 It also enables interrogation of Post 16 and Post 18 destinations so that pupils become inspired by their possible futures.
 Unifrog is the global market leader in allowing pupils to compare every undergraduate university course in the UK, also allowing comparisons of Higher/Further Education settings alongside the most comprehensive list of apprenticeships available around the country.

 In addition to this, CFS is in partnership with the West Sussex Careers Team, who are our local Enterprise Coordinators.
 An Enterprise Advisor has been appointed by the school to help drive forward relationships with local industry and close in on helping secure the Gatsby Benchmarks.
 The Senior Leadership team and staff at the school are fully committed to improving the profile of careers work within the school.